 Then I saw a family walking on the other side of the street.
 The parents were looking at the site as they walked past it, apparently discussing what had happened.
-Their son (presumably – he looked like he was around eight years old) was looking fixedly at the News Store – avoiding any risk of seeing the site of the fire.
+Their son (I was assuming the relationship – he looked like he was around eight years old) was looking fixedly at the News Store – avoiding any risk of seeing the site of the fire.

 I didn't feel so bad as I approached the News Store.

 I stepped up on the front step of the News Store and then I turned to look again at the burned plot of land across the street, and the massive safe, remembering the events of the morning.

 "The big question," Mickey said over my shoulder, bringing me back to the here and now, "is taxes."
 I turned.
 "Some people have the hope–" He shrugged his disdain for this opinion. "–that all the town's tax records were burned up in the fire and nobody will have to pay any taxes this year."

 I shrugged, too, indicating my tacit agreement that this was not how the world worked.